 Applications for the Emerging Technologies Symposium that cannot be accepted for the competition will be considered for one of the other COMP sessions at the meeting.

-Applications for the Fall 2022 ACS National Meeting must be uploaded prior to the deadline of April 11, 2022, time zone AoE.
+Applications for the ACS National Meeting must be uploaded prior to the MAPS deadline announced on the main ACS COMP Division page..

 Send questions to: